Medical Indemnity Fund Frequently Asked Questions (FAQs)

 • an Authorization for Release and Use of Medical Information Form signed by a person authorized to act on the plaintiff's behalf;

-• a certified copy of the court-approved settlement or judgment, including all documents and/or exhibits referenced in the settlement or judgment;
+• a certified copy of the court-approved settlement or judgment, including all documents and/or exhibits submitted pursuant to the settlement or judgment;

 • summary provided by the treating physician regarding the specific nature and degree of the applicant's birth-related neurological injury or injuries, including diagnoses and impact on the applicant's activities of daily living and instrumental activities of daily living, for example: a copy of the long-term plan of care, etc.

-• documentation of all other present sources of health care covered or reimbursement, including commercial insurance and/or government programs; and,
+• documentation of all other present sources of health care coverage or reimbursement, including commercial insurance and/or government programs; and,

 • any other information determined by the Fund Administrator to be necessary.